top of page

 Mercy Housing Lakefront

 When Mercy Housing Lakefront (MHL) residents open the doors to their homes, they are also opening doors to a realm of possibilities and opportunities.
 MHL is the largest affordable housing nonprofit in the Great Lakes region.
-The neighborhoods we build are home to veterans, seniors, and families, each bringing their unique narratives to the vibrant fabric of their communities.
+Home to veterans, seniors, and families, every person brings their unique narrative to the vibrant fabric of their communities.
 With onsite, service-enriched programming available, we aren’t only building apartment homes, we are providing residents with a foundation from which they can thrive.

 paperNEW_edited.jpg